 The Bachelor of Science in Health Science degree is offered at ISU through the Kasiska Division of Health Sciences in cooperation with the College of Health and the College of Technology.
 The Bachelor of Science in Health Science degree provides several pathways for students, depending on their ultimate educational and career goals.
 The choice of five different areas of concentration allows students flexibility in meeting their professional goals.

-The objectives of this multidisciplinary degree are to prepare marketable graduates for entry-level employment in the health care field and to prepare students for admission to professional schools or graduate programs.
+The objectives of this multidisciplinary degree are to prepare marketable graduates for entry-level employment in the health care field and to prepare students for admission to professional schools or graduate programs, including (but not limited to) medical or dental school or programs in physical therapy, occupational therapy, or physician assistant studies.

 Associate of Science in Health Science